hernantz/classyconf/README.md

-ClassyConf is a settings management solution for perfectionists with deadlines.
+**ClassyConf is a settings management solution for perfectionists with deadlines.**

-It adds a declarative way to define settings for your projects contained in a class that can be extended, config objects can be passed around modules and settings are lazyly loaded, plus some other goodies.
+It provides a declarative way to define settings for your projects contained in a class that can be extended, overriden at runtime, config objects can be passed around modules and settings are lazyly loaded, plus some other goodies.

 It's classy, it's pretty, it's good.